 Malaria Outbreaks

 According to the World Health Organization (WHO) Malaria Report 2024, eleven out of 83 malaria-endemic countries had the highest rates of infections and deaths in 2023.
 According to the WHO, despite an annual expenditure of $4 billion, malaria deaths and cases have not shown substantial change over the last decade.
-According to WHO's latest malaria report, there were an estimated 263 million malaria cases and 597,000 related fatalities worldwide in 2023.
+The WHO African Region bears the heaviest burden of malaria disease.
+The WHO's malaria report estimated 263 million malaria cases and 597,000 related fatalities worldwide in 2023.
 This data represents about 11 million more cases than in 2022.
-Countries in the Region of the Americas reported 505,000 malaria cases in 2023, a 5% increase from 2022.
-The WHO African Region shoulders the heaviest burden of malaria disease: Burkina Faso, Cameroon, Ethiopia, the Democratic Republic of the Congo, Ghana, Mali, Mozambique, Niger, Nigeria, Sudan, Uganda, and Tanzania.

-On World Malaria Day 2025, the WHO is calling for revitalized efforts at all levels, from global policy to community action, to accelerate progress towards malaria elimination.
+On World Malaria Day 2025, the WHO calls for revitalized efforts at all levels, from global policy to community action, to accelerate progress towards malaria elimination.
 Malaria infections are often misdiagnosed; however, commercial lab testing services can detect malaria infections.
+As of June 2025, the WHO Guidelines for Malaria include updated recommendations for malaria vaccines, primaquine, and tafenoquine.
+The WHO recommends the use of malaria vaccines for the prevention of P. falciparum malaria in children living in malaria-endemic areas, such as Africa.

 Malaria Cases in the United States 2025

 The U.S. Centers for Disease Control and Prevention (CDC) says millions of residents travel to countries where Malaria is present.
-As of week #11 ending March 15, 2025, the CDC confirmed 209 malaria cases in the United States.
+As of week 14, ending April 5, 2025, the CDC confirmed 545 malaria cases in the United States, with New York City and Maryland leading the way.
 During 2024, the CDC confirmed 436 cases.

 The CDC published MMWR Volume 30, Number 7—July 2024, Research Letter, which reported that about ten Plasmodium vivax malaria cases were confirmed at an institution in Los Angeles, California, in 2023.
 The CDC published a Report on September 8, 2023, confirming eight cases of autochthonous Malaria were reported by state health departments in Florida (Sarasota, seven) and Texas (one) in Cameron County from May 18 to July 17, 2023.
 On October 24, 2024, the CDC reported (73(42);946–949) nine local malaria cases from May to August 2023, followed by a 10th case of locally acquired Malaria diagnosed in Arkansas.
 On August 6, 2023, Maryland reported one local case of Malaria.